DimaKarpukhin/AdviSOS/README.md

 2. _Write a topic in which you need an advice, and click **"ask"** to create a chat_
 3. _The system will look for the similar topic in the previous chats and will offer to show them to you.
 In case nothing was found, or if you decided to create a new chat, see the next step._
 4. _The system will find up to 5 experts with the highest rating in this or similar subject and will join them to the group chat with you_
-5. _While the chat is active you can find it in **"advice me"** tab and when the chat is closed the system removes it from this tab to **"my closed chats"** of navigation menu on top left side of the screen_
+5. _While the chat is active you can find it in **"advice me"** tab and when the chat is closed the system removes it from this tab to **"my closed chats"** of navigation menu on the top left side of the screen_
 6. _The user who asked an advice is only the one, who can close the chat, after he got an expected answer from the experts_
 7. _At the time of closing chat, each of the experts who participated in the chat should rate each other_
 <p align="center">